tlefebvre1/Machine-Learning-Project/predictions.md

 testing <- dataset[-inTrain,]
 ```

-We want to predict the class variable ("A", "B", "C", "D" or "E”) by using all the remaining variables in the dataset.
+We want to predict the "classe" variable ("A", "B", "C", "D" or "E”) by using all the remaining variables in the dataset.
 We first tried making predictions by using a single decision tree (for its simplicity) but the accuracy was poor.
 Thus we switched to the model below which is based on random forests (regarded as a natural combination of many decision trees).

 ```r